abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 interact with each other in thoughtful and caring ways.

-A line that comes to mind is in the Mettā Sutta, “straightforward and gentle in speech”—it’s a combination of two different actions.
+A line that comes to mind is in the Mettā Sutta, “straightforward and gentle in speech” (Sn 1.8)—it’s a combination of two different actions.
 We aren’t just straightforward but also gentle, nor are we merely gentle; we need to be straightforward.
 It’s both qualities at the same time.
 This is often not an easy task—it takes a tremendous amount of skill and mindfulness to be straightforward and gentle simultaneously.
 It’s easy to become straightforward when there is something we think is wrong, something we think should be done in a particular way, when we’re in a rush to finish, or a previous interaction has led to some negativity.
 We can easily be straightforward in those circumstances and not consider the more gentle approach.
 During those times we can blurt something out that is a bit too aggressive, demanding, harsh, or simply not considerate.
 When we are speaking, it’s important to monitor our energy so that we are communicating what needs to be communicated in a straightforward, clear manner while also remaining aware of the energetic impact of such speech—how what we say might affect the people around us.
 We can consider the impact a gentle quality has on